-Step Possible cause Check Result Remedy 1 Dialing mode Setting or DP) come out normally setting at again.
-(Use telephone line Check the Check the telephone line cord between machine and 2 Connection between main PCB and NCU PCB Are the main PCB and NCU PCB connected properly?
-No Reconnect the connector properly.
+Step Possible cause Check Result Remedy 1 Dialing mode Setting or DP) come out normally in each mode?
+(Use telephone line emulator.) settin again Chec Check the dialing mode setting at customer's again.
+Check the telephone line cord between machine and socket.
+2 Connection between main PCB and NCU PCB en main NCU PCB connected properly.
+Reconnect the connector properly.
 3 Harness between main PCB and NCU PCB Is the harness damaged?
 Yes Replace the harness with a normal one.
 4 Connection between main PCB and control panel PCB Are the main PCB and control panel PCB connected properly?
 No Reconnect the connector properly.
 5 Harness between main PCB and control panel PCB Is the harness damaged?
 Yes Replace the harness with a normal one.
 6 Contact of rubber key Does the rubber key work correctly?
 No Replace the rubber Key.
 7 NCU PCB Is the problem solved after replacing the NCU PCB ASSY?
 Yes Replace the NCU PCB ASSY.
 8 Control panel PCB Is the problem solved after replacing the control panel PCB?
 Yes Replace the control panel PCB.
 9 Main PCB Is the problem solved after replacing the main PCB ASSY?
 Yes Replace the main PCB ASSY.

-Speed dialing and One-touch dialing can't be used.
+■ Speed dialing and One-touch dialing can't be used.

-Step Possible cause Check Result Remedy 1 Speed dialing keys or one-touch dialing keys Can a fax transmission be made using the numeric keys?Yes Keplace the mail ASSY.
-Replace the main PCB ASSY.
+Step Possible cause Check Result Remedy 1 Speed dialing keys or one-touch dialing keys Replace the main PCB ASSY.
 2 Dialing mode Setting Does a dialing signal (PB or DP) come out normally in each mode?
 (Use telephone line emulator.)
 Yes Check the dialing mode setting at customer's again.
 Check the telephone line cord between machine and socket.
 3 Connection between main PCB and NCU PCB Are the main PCB and NCU PCB connected properly?
-Reconnect the connector properly.
+No Reconnect the connector properly.
 4 Harness between main PCB and NCU PCB Is the harness damaged?
 Yes Replace the harness with a normal one.
 5 Connection between main PCB and control panel PCB Are the main PCB and control panel PCB connected properly?
 No Reconnect the connector properly.
 6 Harness between main PCB and control panel PCB Is the harness damaged?
 Yes Replace the harness with a normal one.
 7 Contact of rubber key Is the problem solved after replacing the rubber key?
 No Replace the rubber Key.
-8 NCU PCB Replace the NCU PCB ASSY.
+8 NCU PCB Is the problem solved after replacing the NCU PCB ASSY?
+Yes Replace the NCU PCB ASSY.
 9 Control panel PCB Is the problem solved after replacing the control panel PCB?
 Yes Replace the control panel PCB.

-FAX can't be received.
+■ FAX can't be received.